Edward Olivares Player Props: Royals vs. Mets

-Edward Olivares -- with a slugging percentage of .278 in his past 10 games (including zero homers) -- will be in action for the Kansas City Royals versus the New York Mets, with Jose Quintana on the mound, on August 1 at 8:10 PM ET.
+On Wednesday, Edward Olivares (.314 slugging percentage in past 10 games, with no homers) and the Kansas City Royals play the New York Mets, whose starting pitcher will be Kodai Senga.
+First pitch is at 8:10 PM ET.

-He had a one-hit performance in his previous game (1-for-5) against the Twins.
+In his last game he had a one-hit showing (1-for-3) against the Mets.

 Edward Olivares Game Info & Props vs. the Mets